nekiro/web-crawler/README.md

 # web-crawler

-Get all links and traverse sub links that are routes from page
+Get all links and traverse sub links that are routes from url